AS-Interface

 Actuator Sensor Interface (AS-Interface or ASi) is an industrial networking solution (Physical Layer, Data access Method and Protocol) used in PLC, DCS and PC-based automation systems.
 It is designed for connecting simple field I/O devices (e.g. binary ON/OFF devices such as actuators, sensors, rotary encoders, analog inputs and outputs, push buttons, and valve position sensors) in discrete manufacturing and process applications using a single two-conductor cable.

 AS-Interface is an 'open' technology supported by a multitude of automation equipment vendors.
 The AS-Interface has been an international standard according to IEC 62026-2 since 1999.

 AS-Interface is a networking alternative to the hard wiring of field devices.
 It can be used as a partner network for higher level fieldbus networks such as Profibus, DeviceNet, Interbus and Industrial Ethernet, for whom it offers a low-cost remote I/O solution.
 It is used in automation applications, including conveyor control, packaging machines, process control valves, bottling plants, electrical distribution systems, airport baggage carousels, elevators, bottling lines and food production lines.
 AS-Interface provides a basis for Functional Safety in machinery safety/emergency stop applications.
 Safety devices communicating over AS-Interface follow all the normal AS-Interface data rules.
 The AS-Interface specification is managed by AS-International, a member funded non-profit organization located in Gelnhausen/Germany.
 Several international subsidiaries exist around the world.

 History

 AS-Interface was developed during the late 1980s and early 1990s by a development partnership of 11 companies mostly known for their offering of industrial non-contact sensing devices like inductive sensors, photoelectric sensors, capacitive sensors and ultrasonic sensors.
 Once development was completed the consortium was resolved and a member organization, AS-International, was founded.
 The first operational system was shown at the 1994 Hanover fair.

 In 2018, a new technology step was presented at SPS IPC Drives in Nuremberg.
 This technology is named ASi-5.
 ASi-5 was developed by well-known manufacturers of automation technology.

 Use

-The AS-Interface (from the Actuator Sensor Interface) has been developed as an alternative to conventional parallel cabling of sensors and actuators and offers the following advantages:
+The AS-Interface (from the Actuator Sensor Interface) has been developed as an alternative to conventional parallel cabling of sensors and actuators and offers the following advantages (depending on the application):